top of page

 Life Skills and Residency Program

-The Killara Life Skills and Residency Program is a Culturally-safe, wraparound model of service that provides after hours life skill mentoring and accommodation to support Aboriginal and Torres Strait Islander young peoples.
+The Killara Life Skills and Residency Program is a Culturally-safe, wraparound model of service that provides life skill mentoring and support to access appropriate housing options for Aboriginal and Torres Strait Islander peoples.

 Killara Life Skills Coaches are mentors, advocates, and role models.
-Their role is to support our program participants and help them reach their full potential by ensuring each person receives the necessary skills, stability, and connections to Culture.
+Their role is to support our program participants and help them achieve their goals by ensuring each person receives the necessary skills, stability, and connections to Culture.

 007A7964.jpg